GuaRdI4Nn/Chat_Website/README.md

 ## Introduction

 The aim of this project is to make the IITR Junta aware of all the resources available to them in a very user-friendly manner using a chatbot ( I call it “YourBuddy”).
+The website feature a login form which the user gets redirected to, if account is not created then a link down helps the user create an account and then login with the credentials.
+The login system is responsive and tells if the user doesn't exits or the password is wrong by flashing the messages on the website.
+On successful login user gets redirected to the main page which has the chatbot at the bottom right.
+The website also has links of hackathons and alumni on the navbar.
+Both of them contains a filter menu to filter out data.
+There is also an logut link which logouts the current user and redirects to login page with a flash message.
 This project will help each student of IITR by helping them decide on their career through ML-based recommendations, connecting them with alumni of IITR in the respective field of interest through an internal feed algorithm, personalized internship /hackathons recommendations, and many more functionalities.
 I have integrated this chatbot with a website and give Janta a smoothless experience.

 ## Features